 WICHE and Contract Students

 The University is a participant in the Western Interstate Commission for Higher Education (WICHE) Student Exchange Program.
 Applicants from the participating states (Alaska, Arizona, Colorado, Hawaii, Montana, New Mexico, North Dakota, Utah, and Wyoming) are encouraged to contact the Certifying Officer in their home state for information on applying for certification.
 In most cases, the deadline for certification application is October 15, of the year preceding admission; however, some state deadlines and requirements may vary.

 Cost of Attending SCCO

 |Annual Student Association Fee||$165|

-For a detailed breakdown of the estimated Cost of Attendance for each year, see our SCCO Standard Budget.
+For a detailed breakdown of the estimated Cost of Attendance for each year, see the SCCO Standard Student Budget.

 Other Costs by Year